 The World Anti-Doping Code defines doping as the occurrence of one or more of the Anti-Doping Rule Violations outlined in the Code.
-‘Doping’ is more than simply using a prohibited substance or method.
+‘Doping’ is more than simply using a prohibited substance or prohibited method.
 Currently there are ten (10) Anti-Doping Rule Violations.

 Anti-Doping Rule Violations

 Athletes (and other individuals) are responsible for knowing what constitutes an Anti-Doping Rule Violation and the substances and methods which have been included on WADA’s Prohibited List.

 - Presence of a prohibited substance (or its metabolites or markers) in an athlete’s sample